Meeman-Shelby Forest State Park

-Meeman-Shelby Forest State Park is a state park in Shelby County, Tennessee near Memphis, located in the Southeastern United States.

-The park borders the Mississippi River and contains two lakes— Poplar Tree Lake and Lake Piersol.
-The Meeman Museum and Nature Center— named for conservationist and journalist Edward J. Meeman, the former editor of the Memphis Press-Scimitar, — is located on the park's grounds.
+Meeman-Shelby Forest State Park is a state park in Shelby County, Tennessee near Memphis, located in the southeastern United States.
+The park borders the Mississippi River and contains two lakes: Poplar Tree Lake and Lake Piersol.
+The Meeman Museum and Nature Center—named for conservationist and journalist Edward J. Meeman, the former editor of the Memphis Press-Scimitar—is located in the park's grounds.
 The park covers 12539 acre and is the most visited state park in Tennessee.

 The unincorporated community Shelby Forest is adjacent to the park.